AnyNav: Visual Neuro-Symbolic Friction Learning for Off-road Navigation: Introduction

 \section{Introduction}

-Off-road navigation is crucial for autonomous systems to operate in unstructured and unpredictable environments without traditional road networks \citep{di2021survey}.
+Off-road navigation is crucial for vehicles to effectively operate in unstructured and unpredictable environments without traditional road networks \citep{di2021survey}.
 It is vital for various robotic applications such as planetary exploration \citep{wang2024risk}, disaster response \citep{schwarz2017nimbro}, and agricultural automation \citep{zhang2024development}.

 Unlike structured on-road environments, off-road terrains exhibit diverse and irregular features such as loose gravel, mud, sand, and vegetation, each affecting vehicle dynamics differently \citep{islam2022off}.
 These terrains introduce complicated nonlinear interactions between the vehicle's wheels and the terrain.
 Despite numerous efforts, accurately predicting vehicle-terrain interactions while ensuring generalizability across different terrain types and vehicle configurations remains an open challenge.